 The way we age is partly due to our genetics.
-This intrinsic aging combines with environmental and lifestyle factors to trigger the slowing down of key processes and functions in the skin.
-It is this slowing down which causes the most visible signs of aging: fine lines and wrinkles, sagging skin and a loss of volume and facial contours, a loss of elasticity and a loss of radiance.
+This intrinsic ageing combines with environmental and lifestyle factors to trigger the slowing down of key processes and functions in the skin.
+It is this slowing down which causes the most visible signs of ageing: fine lines and wrinkles, sagging skin and a loss of volume and facial contours, a loss of elasticity and a loss of radiance.

 Sagging skin is caused by a decrease in volume-giving cells.